focal-lab/focal-website-2/content/positions/extension-data-scientist/index.md

 ## Purpose

-This position will support two projects:
+This position will perform software development and/or data science experiments to support two projects:

 1. An expansion of the [Open Forest Observatory](http://openforestobservatory.org) project ("Open Forest Observatory 2.0") that is developing methods for automating forest inventory by combining over-canopy drone-based reconstructions with under-canopy 360-degree (e.g. GoPro) imagery to better capture understory trees, shrubs, and logs.
 This project involves development of computer vision models, 3D reconstruction methods, and data integration workflows.